architeuthidae/artiq/doc/manual/rtio.rst

   2. ARTIQ :term:`kernels<kernel>`, executed on a *core device* (an FPGA-based device, usually Kasli or Kasli-SoC).

 .. tip::
-  This section features a glossary, which can be found by scrolling to the very bottom of the page.
-Certain words throughout will be linked directly to their glossary definitions for ease of access.
+  This section features a glossary for ARTIQ-specific terms, which can be found by scrolling to the very bottom of the page.

 The core device contains a CPU which has direct access to specialized programmable I/O timing logic, part of the *gateware.* This CPU does not send control signals to the real-time hardware directly; that would lead to imprecise, indeterminate, and generally unpredictable timing.
 Instead, the CPU operates at one end of a bank of FIFO (first in, first out) buffers, effectively queueing up :term:`events <output event>` to be 'fired' by the gateware at predetermined timestamps.
 A similar bank of FIFOs exists for :term:`input events <input event>`, storing data and timestamps for events recorded by the gateware until read out by the CPU at the other end.